 Instructions

-- Place the potatoes, carrots, celery seed, onion, ham, chicken broth and water in a stockpot.
+- Place the potatoes, carrots, celery seed, onion, ham, chicken broth, and water in a stockpot.
 Stir to combine.
-Bring to a boil, then lower the temperature to medium heat and cook until the potatoes are tender, about 10 to 15 minutes.
-Stir in the chicken bouillon powder, salt and pepper.
+Bring to a boil, then lower the temperature to medium heat and cook until the potatoes are fork-tender, about 10 to 15 minutes.
+Stir in the chicken bouillon powder, salt, and pepper.

-- In a separate, small saucepan, melt the butter over medium-low heat.
+- In a separate small saucepan, melt butter over medium-low heat.
 Whisk in the flour and stir constantly for about 1 minute until it thickens.
-Slowly stir in all of the milk being careful to not let lumps form.
+Slowly stir in all the milk, being careful not to let lumps form.
 Continue stirring over medium-low heat for about 4 to 5 minutes until the mixture is thick.

 - Stir the milk mixture into the soup and cook until it is heated all the way through.
 Serve immediately.